google/highwayhash/README.md

 The VSX implementation uses built-in vector types alongside Altivec intrinsics.
 A high-performance third-party ARM implementation is mentioned below.

+### Dispatch

 Our instruction_sets dispatcher avoids running newer instructions on older CPUs that do not support them.
-However, intrinsics, and therefore also any vector classes that use them, require a compiler flag that also enables the compiler to generate code for that CPU.
+However, intrinsics, and therefore also any vector classes that use them, require (on GCC < 4.9 or Clang < 3.9) a compiler flag that also allows the compiler to generate code for that CPU.
 This means the intrinsics must be placed in separate translation units that are compiled with the required flags.
 It is important that these source files and their headers not define any inline functions, because that might break the one definition rule and cause crashes.

 To minimize dispatch overhead when hashes are computed often (e.g. in a loop), we can inline the hash function into its caller using templates.
 The dispatch